grace-notes/website/contents/topics/james-early-stuarts.md

 persecution.
 Similarly he never realized that probably a majority of the people were deeply attached to parliamentary government and were anxious to see its extension rather than its curtailment.

-He could see Eliot, who embodied the new aspirations of the [END]